 - ML and AI is not a fad for you, but expectations around it are high.
 You want to deliver.

 You can scan my Client Testimonials and get an idea who I have worked with, but in short, most of you will be:

 - Product, data science, UX or engineering leader @ software and SAAS companies

 You likely have product, engineering, UX, or data science in your title, but the main thread that connects you all is that you're responsible for ensuring that your data product or service delivers values to your customers.
 You probably manage a team and want to make sure you're building the right product.
 Most of the time, you'll probably find my Design Blueprint or UI/UX Audit to be the most relevant starting point for working with me.

-- Internal enterprise data science, ML/AI, analytics, and digital transformation leaders
+- Internal enterprise data science, ML/AI, analytics, or digital transformation leader:

 You are tasked with delivering "value" with data, not just models, dashboards, apps, and reports.
 You may have little experience with "product" or "design," but you're getting the sense that having your team simply building data outputs and widgets isn't cutting it.
 You're looking for ways to improve your team's chops on the "human side"—from problem discovery with internal customers, to making data products that are simple, useful, and valuable.
 Usually, you're interested in private training Seminar, and most of you work at traditional companies where software isn't your main business.
 While you're not a "digital native," your executive leaders are looking to you to deliver on AI/ML in particular—even if some of them don't really "get it" yet or understand what's possible with AI.